AppWerft/Titanium-AndroidStudio/README.md

 # Use Android Studio to develop native Titanium Android Modules

-Objectiv of this receipt is to expalinehow you can develope Titanium modules inside Android Studio.
+Objectiv of this receipt is to explaine how you can develope Titanium modules inside Android Studio.

 <img src="https://raw.githubusercontent.com/AppWerft/Titanium-AndroidStudio/master/screens/Goal.png" width=800 />